Admitted Students Section Table of Contents

 - Influenza - flu vaccine will be required annually after October 1.

 - Proof of COVID-19 vaccination (recommended but not required)

 - Additional vaccines or serology testing may be needed based on clinical sites.

 Tuberculosis (TB) Testing

-Students must have a baseline screening for TB with a QuantiFERON-TB Gold blood test prior to matriculation and before the start of the Clinical year.
+Students must have a baseline screening for TB with a QuantiFERON-TB Gold or Interferon-Gamma Release Assay (IGRA) blood test prior to matriculation and before the start of the Clinical year.
 Testing must be done within one year before beginning the program and again before beginning clinical rotations.
-Students must submit documentation to CastleBranch and Dyson Wellness Center.
+Students must submit documentation to EXXAT and Dyson Wellness Center.

 A physical exam is required for each student prior to matriculation.
-Students must upload proof of a physical exam to CastleBranch.
+Students must upload proof of a physical exam to EXXAT.

 Student health records are confidential.
 The MSPAS program office faculty/staff will not have access to student health records.
-These will be kept securely on file by CastleBranch.
 The program will have access to results of TB testing, immunization and titer records, and proof of health insurance.
 These files will be retained by the MSPAS program office in a locked and protected form, separate from other educational records.
 Confidentiality will be maintained consistent with FERPA and any other appropriate guidelines.
 Access to this data will be available only to the MSPAS Program Director and PA Program Coordinator.